sandeep7757/2048_game/README.md

 Prerequisites:
-1. Docker in local Machine (daemon is in running start)
+1. Docker in local Machine (daemon is in running state)
 2. AWS account to deploy application in Elastic Bean Stalk
 3. Dockerfile